 Who We Are

-It can be difficult to find space to learn on professional DJ gear as a beginner if you can’t afford gear or rental time, or don’t have a network of people who can regularly lend their home setup or studio space.
+It can be difficult to find space to learn on professional DJ gear as a beginner if you can’t afford gear or rental time, or access to a home setup or studio space.

 Both of us had separately noticed the lack in the community and were searching for a solution, so we put our heads together to create Hone in order to fill the void.

 Inspired by the many spaces we’ve seen around the world that offer practice time for a fee, or sporadic workshops for free — we knew that offering free lessons on a consistent, frequent basis was an essential part of our mission.

 How it Works